ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 Monitor OSD Interaction
 =======================

-Ceph OSD Daemons check each other's heartbeats and report to monitors periodically.
-Ceph can use default values in many cases.
+Ceph OSD Daemons periodically send each other heartbeat probes and report success and failure to the monitors.
+Ceph does fine with default values in most cases.
 However, if your network has latency issues, you may need to adopt longer intervals.
 See `Configuring Monitor/OSD Interaction`_ for a detailed discussion of heartbeats.

 Data Placement
 ==============